MechanicalRock/mechanicalrock.github.io/_posts/2021-04-28-fed-talk-s01e02-theme-providers.md

 ```

 Few things to note:
-1. `breakpoints` is a property of our injected `theme` (via the `ThemeProvider` HoC)
+1. `breakpoints` is a property exposed from our injected `theme` (via the `ThemeProvider` HoC)
 2. `breakpoints` have 4 functions you can use to select the your target breakpoints:
 * theme.breakpoints.up(key)
 * theme.breakpoints.down(key)
 * theme.breakpoints.only(key)
 * theme.breakpoints.between(start, end)
 3. Declare your breakpoints from smallest to largest as to retain MUI's Mobile-First design principle.
+By not doing this you could experience unexpected behavior.

 #### JS Media Queries
-For this example imagine you I have a `Table` which has many columns and is read from left to right.
+For this example imagine you have a `Table` which has many columns and is read from left to right.
 This table reads really well on larger screens however the designer has rejigged the Table for mobile screens, thus a second rendition of the `Table` should be rendered in this case.

 *Pseudo train of thought*
 * [breakpoints equal to or less than `sm`] should render the `MobileTable`, otherwise the `LargerTable` should be rendered.